kgmerk/vscode-moose/README.md

 Autocompletion is triggered either by `Ctrl+Space` or typing `[` or `=`.

+## File Diagnostics

+Files are diagnosed for syntax and formatting issues, including:

+- Duplicate blocks/parameters
+- Rejected block/parameter names
+- Bad block indentations
+- Multiple blank lines

+File diagnostics can be turned on/off in the [Settings](#settings).

 ## Auto-Formatting

 Selecting the `Format Document` option will format the document by: